 The proposed plan for LJC consists of clearing and snagging approximately 3.3 miles of channel (Figure 6, Appendix B).
-Proposed modifications begin at the mouth of the Amite River and continue upstream to O'Neal Lane and are designed to reduce flood damages in the immediate area caused by headwater flooding in the stream channel.
+Proposed modifications would begin at the point where the LJC branches off from the Amite River and continue upstream to O'Neal Lane and are designed to reduce flood damages in the immediate area caused by headwater flooding in the stream channel.
 It is anticipated stage lowerings of up to 4 feet would occur within the stream channel.
 A total of approximately 36 acres (27.23 AAHUs) of existing BLH would be permanently impacted by the proposed action in LJC with approximately 32 acres (26.30 AAHUs) from clearing and snagging activities and approximately 4 acres (.93 AAHUs) from staging.